 In upcoming posts, I will talk about each of the four code review types in more detail, including highlighting concrete measures of improvement.

 Still, I do not want to leave you without some concrete and actionable improvements.
 So here are three foundational aspects that lead to fast and powerful code reviews:

 👉 reviewing small, incremental code changes,

 👉 increasing process speed to ensure fast feedback,

 👉 and, reducing the reviewer’s burden as much as possible.

-In my upcoming posts, I go into all the details of how to increase both, code review value and code review speed at the same time.
-I can send you an email once they are live.
+In my upcoming posts (and my code review workshops), I go into all the details of how to increase both, code review value and code review speed at the same time.
+I can send you an email once they are online.
 As a subscriber, you also get access to my exclusive code review e-book and valuable code review checklists.